 You use prayer to confess your sins before God, and Christ as mediator intercedes for you with forgiveness.
 How amazing is that!
-Now please don’t use God’s grace and mercy as justification for continuing to go on sinning willfully, as that is not abiding in Christ, nor being obedient to Him and does harm to Christ’s name instead of glorifying Him.
+However, don’t use God’s grace and mercy as justification for continuing to go on willfully sinning, as that is not abiding in Christ, nor being obedient to Him and does harm to Christ’s name instead of glorifying Him.

-And finally, quoting Scripture in your prayers is fine and in fact strongly encouraged.
+And finally, quoting Scripture in your prayers is fine and, in fact, strongly encouraged.
 God’s Word was given to us to use, not just read.
-Reminding God of what He has promised in His Word is not being disrespectful; king David did that often in his psalms.
-Doing that serves to remind us of God’s promises, for it is us who are weak and need constant reassurance.
+Reminding God of what He has promised in His Word is not being disrespectful; King David did that often in his psalms.
+Doing that serves to remind us of God’s promises, for it is we who are weak and need constant reassurance.
 Also, a good prayer often includes any heartfelt cries of emotion that you have.
-It’s fine to cry out to God in pain and anguish, during trials and tribulations here on earth; God hears you!
-In fact, the more you lean on Him in times of distress, the more He can help you:
+It’s fine to cry out to God in pain and anguish during trials and tribulations here on earth.
+The more you lean on Him in times of distress, the more He can help you.

-I hope this chapter has given you a solid head start on this vitally important topic of prayer.
+I hope this chapter has given you a brief, but solid head start on the vitally important topic of prayer.

 After this manner therefore pray ye: Our Father which art in heaven, Hallowed be thy name.
 Thy kingdom come, Thy will be done in earth, as it is in heaven.
 Give us this day our daily bread.
 And forgive us our debts, as we forgive our debtors.
 And lead us not into temptation, but deliver us from evil: For thine is the kingdom, and the power, and the glory, for ever.
 Amen. – Matthew 6:9-13 (KJV)

-[Side note: The verses above are often called the “Lord’s Prayer” and are often much abused and misunderstood.
-First, in actuality, it’s not really the Lord’s Prayer, it is a prayer given to us.
+[Side note: The verses above are often called the “Lord’s Prayer,” but in actuality, it’s not really the Lord’s Prayer, it is a prayer given to us.
 See John 17 for the actual Lord’s Prayer.
-Noting the prayer components can help us: 1) Addressed to the Father, 2) Approached with humility and respect, 3) Acknowledging Him for who He is, 4) Asking for His will to be done instead of ours, 5) Requesting that we have the right heart, and 6) Acknowledging His ultimate authority and power.
-Also, these verses are simply a sample prayer, a template if you will, that can help show you the structure for a proper prayer.
+Noting how the prayer is constructed can help us: 1) Addressed to the Father, 2) Approached with humility and respect, 3) Acknowledging Him for who He is, 4) Asking for His will to be done instead of ours, 5) Requesting that we have the right heart, and 6) Acknowledging His ultimate authority and power.
+Also, these verses are a sample prayer, a template if you will, that can help show you the structure for a proper prayer.
 They are not some magical incantation in and of themselves that we are to just blindly repeat without thinking.
-At the time this prayer was given to the disciples, Christ’s kingdom had not yet come in its power and glory yet (which happened at Pentecost), hence they were to pray for it to come.
+At the time this prayer was given to the disciples, Christ’s kingdom had not yet come in its power and glory (which happened at Pentecost), hence they were to pray for it to come.
 Today, we are already in Christ’s kingdom, so we aren’t to still blindly pray/repeat for “your kingdom come.”
-Christ is right now, this very instant, seated at the right hand of God the Father, ruling and reigning over His Kingdom from heaven (see the Dispensational Premillenialism false teaching).
-It is of course however still profitable and good to pray for God’s eternal heavenly kingdom to be fully established and realized, which will be on the great Day of Judgment; the same words “Your kingdom come” can apply to this if your intent is clear.]
+Christ is right now, this very instant, “seated at the right hand of God” the Father, ruling and reigning over His Kingdom (see the Dispensational Premillennialism false teaching).
+It is of course however still profitable and good to pray for God’s eternal heavenly Kingdom of Glory to be fully established and realized, which will be on the great Day of Judgment; the same words “Your kingdom come” can apply to this if your intent is clear.]